bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Nothing connects the file `user.rb` to the constant `User`.

 That means an ordinary Ruby program has to load files explicitly before using the constants they define.
-When Ruby executes a `require` call, whatever classes or modules the given file defines come into existence.
-For example, the `PostsController` class below refers to `ApplicationController` and `Post` so you would need to call `require` to add them (if this was an ordinary Ruby program):
+When Ruby executes a `require` call, the classes and modules defined in that file come into existence.

+For example, the `PostsController` class below refers to `ApplicationController` and `Post`.
+If this was an ordinary Ruby program, you would need to call `require` at the top of the file to ensure they're available for use:

 ```ruby
 # Do not do this in Rails